What is thyroid cancer?

 - Take a full medical history

-- Perform a complete head and neck exam
+- Perform a complete head and neck physical exam, checking for any unusual growths or swelling

-- Blood tests: to look for abnormal levels of calcium and hormones, including the thyroid-stimulating hormone (TSH) that controls how fast thyroid cells grow
+- Blood tests, which look for abnormal levels of calcium and hormones, including the thyroid-stimulating hormone (TSH) that controls how fast thyroid cells grow.

 These exams and tests help the doctor determine: